Tempeh and Green Beans with Shiitake-Miso Gravy

 - 2 tablespoons reduced-sodium soy sauce

-Prepare the gravy, cover, and set aside.
+- Prepare the gravy according to the recipe.
+Cover, and set aside.

 - Here are more tempeh recipes.